bluelinklabs/ctzn/README.md

 The mesh uses "pull-based" transmission.
 Software identifies which databases to sync and then will watch the databases for updates to their records.
 As a result, aggregated indexes act as the basis of communication.

-To give a trivial example, 3 user databases which post "tweets" could be aggregated into a "feed database" which represents their 3-person community's tweets; the 3 users would reference the feed db to see their community activity.
+To give a trivial example, 3 user databases which post shortform blogs could be aggregated into a "feed database" which represents their 3-person community's posts; the 3 users would reference the feed db to see their community activity.
 The production of shared indexes therefore determines participation in a shared space.

 ### Identity and re-homing